SandiStokanovicc/ShoppingTask/README.md

 # Tacta Shopping Task

 This project combines Angular 15.2.10 for the frontend, .NET 6 Web API for the backend, and MSSQL Server for database storage.
-It provides a robust foundation for building modern web applications with a responsive user interface, a scalable server-side architecture, and a reliable database backend.

 ## Getting Started

 To run this project locally, ensure you have the following software installed on your machine: